 Some individuals with Rabson-Mendenhall syndrome have been treated with biguanides, which are drugs that lessen the development of glucose in the liver and may lead to an increased number of insulin receptors.
 More research is necessary to determine the long-term safety and effectiveness of this treatment for Rabson-Mendenhall syndrome.

-According to the medical literature, eight patients with Rabson-Mendenhall syndrome were treated with leptin, a protein hormone that plays a role in fat metabolism.
+Patients with Rabson-Mendenhall syndrome have also been treated with leptin, a protein hormone that plays a role in fat metabolism.
 Leptin therapy produced improvement in blood sugar levels when not eating (fasting hyperglycemia), in blood insulin levels (hyperinsulinemia), and glucose and insulin tolerance.
 More research is necessary to determine the long-term safety and effectiveness of leptin therapy in the treatment of individuals with Rabson-Mendenhall syndrome.

 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.